 It is happening in the United States.
 Between 2000 and 2010*, about 248,000 children as young as 12 were married in the U.S. States are beginning to recognize the real harm inflicted.
 Finally, laws are beginning to change.
 This March 2018 article in USA Today tells the story of Sherry Johnson.
 She was forced to marry her rapist when she was 11 years old; her story was the impetus behind Florida’s legislation.

 The Coalition will pursue federal legislation and various other approaches.
 Goals include:

 - Amending 18 USC 2243 to exclude the marriage exception to the federal crime of statutory rape of children below the age of 16.

 - Ensuring that no other federal laws, policies or regulations encourage or facilitate child marriage.

 - Setting a federal standard or passing a law that includes specific language defining marriage under the age of 18 as a human-rights abuse.
 This language already exists in US foreign policy documents.

 - Incentivizing states to set a minimum marriage age of 18 without exception.

 Related Association Activity

 - In 2018 JPus partnered with Unchained At Last.
-As a professional association representing secular marriage officiants, we told legislators that we are opposed to child marriage.
+We are the professional association representing secular marriage officiants.
+Hence, we are vocal.
+The association makes our opposition to child marriage clear to legislators.
 Joining the coalition takes our position a step further.
 Our voice is even more powerful when we can tell legislators that our membership voted to join the Coalition.